jszwedko/gsp-go-debugging/slides.md

 - Graphical editor for Golang
 - Integrates with GDB
 - https://github.com/visualfc/liteide

+### Setup
+- View -> Edit Environment
+  - set GOPATH and GOROOT
+- Click gear icon when file with main() is open
+  - Set `BUILDARGS` to `-gcflags "-N -l"`
+- Set breakpoints with red orb
+- Debug -> Start Debugging

+- http://www.goinggo.net/2013/06/installing-go-gocode-gdb-and-liteide.html has a walkthrough for GDB and LiteIDE on OSX

 # Presenter Notes
 - Relatively simple to get up and running